Learn at Your Own Pace

 Students that have at least 50% of a competency done may be able to get an incomplete.
 Students need to talk to their competency faculty and success coach to get approval for an incomplete.
-Any pending work needs to be completed before the start of the next term.
+An Incomplete grade can be carried for a maximum of one term.
 Students who have outstanding competencies and do not get approved for an incomplete will receive an “F”.

 How much does this program cost?

 Tuition and fees are charged based on the number of credits in which a student enrolls.
 Learn more about tuition and fees.

 Can I take all of my courses online?